Say Guten Tag to Germany!

 Posts About Germany

 - Where to Stay in Berlin — Most travellers will find themselves starting their Germany trip in Berlin, the energetic, uber cool, and cultural capital of Germany.
 Let us help you find the best areas to stay in Berlin, with an overview of Berlin’s best neighborhoods.
+Speaking of Berlin’s best neighborhoods, we also have an Insider’s Guide to Kreuzberg that includes tips on where to stay and eat, and what to do!

 - In Berlin, and elsewhere around Europe, be sure to keep your eyes open for Stolperstein when you’re walking down the street.
 These are some of our favorite small monuments to the Holocaust, and we are truly touched every time we see them.